Vijay Vaishnavi: Research and scholarly work contributions

-Design science research
+Design science

-Vaishnavi has made major contributions to the teaching, propagation, and development of design science research methods for information systems and other information and communication technology fields such as computer science, software engineering, and human-computer interface (HCI).
+Vaishnavi has made major contributions to design science, particularly the teaching, propagation, and development of design science research methods for information systems and other information and communication technology fields such as computer science, software engineering, and human-computer interface (HCI).
 Starting in early 1990s, he started focusing his doctoral level seminar course (at Georgia State University) to design science research methods, which he then called "improvement research" taking the novel approach of developing a pattern language for conducting this type of research.
-This work resulted in the introduction of a formal course for the teaching of this type of research in 2002 called "Design Science Research Methods in Information Systems," creation of the living AIS design science research page in 2004, last revised in 2021, and publication of the book: Design Science Research Methods and Patterns in 2007, which has been widely used as a reference or textbook; the second revised and expanded edition of this book has been published in 2015.
-In addition to contributing to design science research methods, he has also contributed to advancing design science theory through his books as well as research papers including the recent EJIS paper and the JAIS paper.
+This work resulted in the introduction of a formal course for the teaching of this type of research in 2002 called "Design Science Research Methods in Information Systems," creation of the living AIS design science research page in 2004, last revised in 2023, and publication of the book: Design Science Research Methods and Patterns in 2007, which has been widely used as a reference or textbook; the second revised and expanded edition of this book has been published in 2015.
+In addition to contributing to design science research methods, he has also contributed to advancing design science theory through his books as well as research papers including the EJIS paper and the JAIS paper.
+His recent work in design science is on social innovation design with the publication of a book on Social Innovation Design Cases.